CamillaTH/portfolio-5/README.md

 * Users search products
 * users can filter products
 * Users can sort products
+* user can add products to wishlist
+* admin can set global site messages from admin panel
 * users can add products to cart
 * Users can add products with different sizes(if they have)
 * Users can view cart